-Fortunately, the Trunk Straps are now available and, if you purchase the entire Ultralight Starter Bundle, you’ll get the hammock and Grand Trunk Tree Slings for just $39.99!
-(FYI, the Trunk Straps alone are typically $29.95, for what it’s worth)
+Fortunately, the Trunk Straps are now available and, if you purchase the entire Ultralight Starter Bundle, you’ll get the hammock and Grand Trunk Tree Slings in one package!

 Today’s Ultralight Starter is made of King Rhombic ripstop polyester.
 It features triple-lock stitched seams and two nautical grade carabiners on either end.
 The hammock’s dimensions measure 9’6″ in length and 4’6″ in width.
 It’s capable of supporting one person (up to 300 pounds) and weighs just 12 ounces when packed up.
 It’s the perfect lightweight backpacking hammock for young adventurers.

 Why I Recommend The Grand Trunk Ultralight Hammock

 The Ultralight Starter is the perfect hammock for anyone that’s looking to explore sleeping in a hammock in the backcountry for the first time.
 The price point is right for those that aren’t sure if they’ll be able to comfortably spend a whole night in a hammock in the woods and it can double as a cozy reading hammock around your property or on day trips if you decide you’re more of a tent-sleeper!

 My Kammok Backpacking Hammock Experience